callmeahmedr/sweet-url-handler/README.md

 | `handleCustomRoutes()`         | Executes custom handlers for registered patterns.    | None  | None | `$handler->handleCustomRoutes();` |

 ## Contributing
-I welcome contributions to enhance the functionality and improve the `PrettyURLsPHP`.
+I welcome contributions to enhance the functionality and improve the `SweetUrlHandler`.
 To contribute:

 1. **Fork the Repository**: Create a fork of this repository to your own GitHub account.
 2. **Create a Branch**: Create a new branch for your changes.